What’s in a name?

 If you can see a steady plasma, call it a plasma speaker.

-Physically a glow discharge plasma electrohydrodynamic loudspeaker. (type
+Physically a non-thermal glow discharge plasma electrohydrodynamic loudspeaker. (type

 one)

-If the plasma looks like lightning call it a singing Tesla coil.
+If the plasma looks like lightning call it a brush plasma speaker.

-Physically a brush discharge plasma electrohydrodynamic loudspeaker. (type
+Physically a non-thermal brush discharge plasma electrohydrodynamic loudspeaker. (type

 two)